ChromeUniverse/Personal-website/src/content/articles/good-ui-isnt-magic.md

 ---
-title: Good UIs aren't all magic, but design systems sure are
+title: Good UI design isn't all magic, but a design system sure is
 slug: good-ui-isnt-magic
 description: |
   Award-winning designers aren't the only ones who can build beautiful UIs.
 Discover the power of design systems to build user-friendly web experiences.